Insurance Regulatory Authority of Uganda: Administration

 The policy-setting, seven-member board of directors is chaired by Isaac Nkote Nabeta.
 The seven-person Senior Management Team is led by Kaddunabbi Ibrahim Lubega, the chief executive officer, who also sits on the board.

 Recent developments

 In July 2014, IRAU directed every insurer in the country to form separate companies dealing in life business (life policies, annuities, etc.) and general business (liability, automobile, general risk, etc.).
 The objective was to prevent a downturn in one type of business from spreading risk across the entire industry.
 Also, foreign insurance companies were instructed to have no more than two non-Ugandans in their top management, with one of the top two being Ugandan.
 That same regulation also required at least half the members of the board of directors of each insurance company to reside inside Uganda.
 These measures were aimed at encouraging the development of local talent and capacity building within the industry.
 Businesses were given until 1 January 2015 to comply.

+Mission

+To create an enabling regulatory environment for sustainable growth of the insurance industry while upholding best practices.

+Vision

+A model regulator of a developed and secure insurance industry.